westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

 # echo "0 274726912 linear /dev/sdb 0" | dmsetup create small-sdb
 ```

-The target device is again a host managed disk but contains only conventional
+The target device is again a host-managed disk but contains only conventional
 zones.

 ```plaintext